 Research Scientist, The Intelligent Hearing Aid Project, Beckman Institute, University of Illinois at Urbana-Champaign, 2001-2004.

 Some details on my academic background, work experience, and a brief digression into my academic lineage can be found in this link [Biosketch].

-Neurophysiology, theoretical and computational neuroscience, biophysics, animal behavior, and neural engineering.
+Neurophysiology, biophysics, theoretical and computational neuroscience, sensory physiology, animal behavior, and neural engineering.